Australian Bureau of Statistics

 |Page tools: Print Page Print All RSS Search this Product|

-Australia's seasonally adjusted unemployment rate increased by 0.1 percentage points to 6.0 per cent in January, as announced by the Australian Bureau of Statistics (ABS) today.
+Australia's seasonally adjusted unemployment rate decreased by 0.2 percentage points to 5.8 per cent in March, as announced by the Australian Bureau of Statistics (ABS) today.

 When reporting ABS data, the Australian Bureau of Statistics (or ABS) must be attributed as the source.